-De Anza College makes every reasonable effort to determine that the textbook information listed in the college's online schedule is accurate.
-However, textbook editions and ISBNs are subject to change without notice by either the instructor or publisher.
+While the college makes every reasonable effort to determine that the information listed in the online schedule is accurate, textbook editions and ISBNs are subject to change without notice by either the instructor or publisher.
 The De Anza College Bookstore is not responsible for subsequent textbook changes if the student purchases them from another source.
-Review the class listings at www.deanza.edu/schedule.
+Students should review the class listings at deanza.edu/schedule.